Patient Record

 Emergency Care Summary

-The Emergency Care Summary (ECS) is a central NHS system that helps doctors and nurses access important information such as your medications and allergies when the surgery is closed.
+The Emergency Care Summary (ECS) is a secure NHS record that allows doctors, nurses, and other healthcare professionals to view important details about your care such as medications and allergies when our surgery is closed.

-Your details are securely stored on NHS databases and can only be viewed with your consent, unless you are unable to give it in a medical emergency.
+Your information is stored safely within NHS systems and can only be accessed with your permission, unless you are unable to give consent during a medical emergency.

 Page created: 25 November 2019